 8 Must-See Mayan Ruins In Guatemala

-For anyone who wants to learn more about the Maya Civilization and its incredible legacy, I thought to put together a list of the most impressive Mayan ruins in Guatemala, sharing their main highlights and points of interest as well as some practical information for visiting.
+For anyone who wants to learn more about the Maya Civilization and its incredible legacy, I’ve put together a list of the most impressive Mayan ruins in Guatemala, sharing their main highlights and points of interest as well as some practical information for visiting.

 Enjoy!